JetBrains/lets-plot/docs/tooltips.md

 <a id="tooltip-anchor"></a>
 ### Tooltip anchor: `layer_tooltips().anchor(position)`
-Specifies an anchor to place a multi-line tooltip.
+Specifies a fixed position for multi-line tooltip.

-The parameter of the `anchor` function specifies the position of the plot to place tooltip:
+The `anchor()` function accepts the following values:
 - 'top_right'
 - 'top_center'
 - 'top_left'